Retail Associate Sales Training: 11 Ways To Get Better at Selling

 To sell the premium $40 hose, the salesperson has to say something like:

-“You know the water in a hose that is out in the summer heat can boil?
-That makes the lining susceptible to tearing and shredding like you’re experiencing now.
+“You know the water in a hose in the summer heat can boil?
+That makes the lining susceptible to tearing and shredding, as you’re experiencing now.
 This hose has a triple reinforced and insulated lining preventing that and staying flexible even when it freezes.”

-What the customer really wanted was to not have a hose that broke.
-The hose company saw a need in those types of customers and came out with premium hoses to help them.
+What the customer really wanted was not to have a hose that broke.
+The hose company saw a need of those customers and came out with premium hoses to help them.